 Scroll down or click on one of the swatches below to view the story behind the pattern.

-MAREENAInspired by the twists and turns of perhaps the most beloved mermaid tale ever written, our embroidered, Mareena pattern celebrates A Little Mermaid by Hans Christian Anderson.
+MAREENAInspired by the twists and turns of the most beloved mermaid tale ever written, our embroidered, Mareena pattern celebrates A Little Mermaid by Hans Christian Anderson.
 With a flip of her tail, Mareena criss-crosses the deep blue sea and royal sands for true love.
-Curious, passionate and undeterred, she goes after precisely what she wants and is rewarded for her altruistic heart.
+Curious, passionate and undeterred, she goes after what she wants and is rewarded for her altruistic heart.
 The golden threads of our Mareena pattern are a small reminder that you may have a heart of gold, too.

 YEMAYAEbb & flow.
 Ups & downs.
 The mother-ocean goddess Yemaya endures it all.
-Said to have ruled the most powerful waterway in Nigeria, Yemaya sailed with Africans who were brought into the New World to watch over them as they endured the perilous journey.
+Said to have ruled the most powerful waterway in Nigeria, Yemaya sailed with Africans brought to the New World to watch over them as they endured the perilous journey.
 Comforting and compassionate, Yemaya’s energy flows through seashells, and folklore says she gave shells to humans so they could hear her voice just as a mother would.
 To honor this mothering mermaid, we offer our Yemaya pattern: a blooming bouquet of abundant florals and flourishes.

 BOHÈMEDrawn to Tybee Island originally in search of the “miraculous” aromatic sassafras root, the French brought influence to our shore that’s still alive today.
 Tybee’s eclectic personality, a passion for the arts, its bohemian beach culture and an abiding appreciation for every day beauty undoubtedly embrace joie de vivre!
 With a nod to classic, block-print French textiles, our Bohème paisley pattern pairs open water blues with spicy, root-inspired hues, giving this design a lovely je ne sais quo.